simplefocus/FlowType.JS/README.md

 h3 { etc...
 ```

-_Note:_ Setting a specific font-size in your CSS file will make sure that your website remains accessible in case your viewer has javascript disabled.
-These numbers will be overridden as FlowType.JS updates the font-size number inline.
+_Note:_ Setting a specific font-size in your CSS file will make sure that your website remains accessible in case your viewer has JavaScript disabled.
+These numbers will be overridden as FlowType.JS updates the `font-size` number inline.

 ### Step 2: Include FlowType.JS ###

-After you have downloaded FlowType.JS, include both jQuery and `flowtype.js` in the head of your HTML document.
+After you have downloaded FlowType.JS, include both jQuery and `flowtype.js` in the `head` of your HTML document.

 ### Step 3: Call FlowType.JS ###

-To begin the magic, simply call FlowType.JS before the close of your body tag:
+To begin the magic, simply call FlowType.JS before the close of your `body` tag:

 ```javascript
 $('body').flowtype();